 The plateau-like, arid highlands of Anatolia are considered the heartland of the country.
-Akin to the steppes of the Soviet Union, the region varies in altitude from 600 to 1,200 meters west to east, averaging 500 meters in elevation.
+Akin to the steppes of Russia, the region varies in altitude from 600 to 1,200 meters (2,000 - 4,000 feet) west to east, averaging 500 meters (1,640 feet) in elevation.
 The two largest basins on the plateau are the Konya Ovasi and the basin occupied by Tuz Gölü (Salt Lake).
 Both are characterized by inland drainage.
 Wooded areas are confined to the northwest and northeast, and cultivation is restricted to the areas surrounding the neighboring rivers where the valleys are sufficiently wide.
 Irrigation is practiced wherever water is available; the deeply entrenched river courses make it difficult to raise water to the surrounding agricultural land, however.
 For the most part, the region is bare and monotonous and is used for grazing.

 Stock raising also is important, but overgrazing has caused soil erosion in the plateau, and during the frequent summer dust storms a fine yellow powder blows across the plains.
 In bad years, stock losses are severe, and locusts occasionally ravage the eastern area in April and May.
 An area of extreme heat and virtually no rainfall in summer, the Anatolian plateau Continental climate is cold in winter and receives heavy, lasting snows.
 Villages may be isolated by severe snow storms.